 A third distinguished member of the 1986 Falcons was Martin Blackman, who joined Wheaton at Stanford and won a pair of NCAA Championships.
 He went on to play at the ATP level from 1989 to 1995.
 Blackman entered the coaching ranks in 1998 at American University and was a three-time conference Coach of the Year during his tenure.
 In 2015, he was named general manager of player development for the USTA, where he is responsible for partnering with the U.S. tennis community to identify and develop the next generation of world-class American players.

 Recent teams have continued the tradition of strong tennis at SSES.
 The 2019 Falcons won district and regional titles, and advanced all the way to the Class 1A state championship match before finishing as state runner-up with a heartbreaking 4-3 loss to Boca Raton St. Andrews.
 The duo of Chenhe Li and Max Damm won the state doubles crown in 2017, while Damm and new partner Kevin Jiang settled for the runner-up trophy in 2018.
-The Falcons have gone 31-6 over the past three seasons in dual matches.
+The 2020 team won four of its five matches and was on track for another state-contending season before the season was halted by the COVID-19 pandemic.
+The Falcons have gone 35-7 in dual matches over the past three-plus seasons.